 Looking Back Through the Prism of Time

-Looking Back From the Present
+Looking Back from the Present

-Looking back at life through the prism of your twilight years can provide a comforting perspective on the experiences of your life as well as the experiences of those you have touched during your journey.
+Looking back at life through the prism of time during your twilight years can provide a comforting perspective on the experiences of your life as well as the experiences of those you have touched during your journey.
 The prism consisting of the current state of society; local, state, national and international mores; politics; and your experiences can be a confusing labyrinth of disjointed paths which, even in your twilight years, make you wonder how you arrived at your current position in life.
-And, the end has not yet been determined by man.
+And the end has not yet been determined by man.
 However, if your journey has been guided by faith in the Lord and Savior, Jesus Christ, you know that He is always there and wins in the end.

 The consideration of your journey through life, as reflected in the described prism, provides for the multiple facets of a prism which exhibit both a simple view of each facet as well as a complex, consolidated view which changes according to one’s perspective and experiences.
 I believe that many of those alive today, those born in the 1930s, feel that the world has been turned upside down – things that were wrong during the early years of their life are now right, while those that were right are now wrong.
 It seems that our nation is being led by sick, mentally deficient politicians and others without a moral compass and without concern for the nation.
 The truth seems far beyond their capability or desire to embrace.